Miekale/ArticusMaximus/README.md

 speed to accuracy tradeoff for each drawing.

 ## What We Learned
 1. Hardware integration is HARD.
 Even with software unit testing, small integration errors that were not caught during development ended up costing us many hours to fix.
+This stresses the need for extensive unit testing before integrating all systems.
-2. We never want to build a project requiring high precision with Legos ever again.
+2. The mechanical systems of a machine are vital to its success, especially in regards to picking the correct materials for each task(Never choose LEGO).
 3. I hate the ROBOTC IDE I hate the ROBOTC IDE I hate the ROBOTC IDE I hate the ROBOTC IDE I hate the ROBOTC IDE I hate the ROBOTC IDE